karyanloh/-Raddit/README.md

 Raddit - a social news website.

-Raddit - vote for your favoriate contents.
+Raddit - vote for your favorite contents.

 ## Design